Sarah J. Kerr, BA

 Hepatic resection is most often used to treat cancer in the liver.
 It can also be done for the following reasons:

 Long-term side effects are uncommon.
 This is because the liver is able to regrow and function normally within a few months.
-But, this can happen more slowly in older patients.
+But, this can happen more slowly in older people.

 will be used.
 It will block any pain and keep you asleep through the surgery.